BeeHiveCyberSecurity/WAF-IPDB/README.md

 The script prints a message indicating that it has started and the time range of the events it considers.
 It then calls the `get_blocked_ip` function to retrieve a list of potentially malicious IP addresses from Cloudflare's firewall event logs.
 If the function returns a non-empty list, the script calls the `report_bad_ip` function for each IP address in the list, excluding any IP addresses associated with a specific rule ID.
 The script prints a message indicating the number of potentially malicious IP addresses found in the event logs.

-## How to use for yourself
+# Getting started

 Don't fork this repo - that's not how this is designed to be used.
 Instead, select "Use this template", then "Create new repository".

-# First, Enable and Configure GitHub Actions：
+## Enable and Configure GitHub Actions

 >[!TIP]
 >If you don't configure these, you'll stare at errors for eternity wondering where you're going wrong.